nicolaiort/stonx-backend/README.md

-# stonks/backend
+# stonkx-backend

 Information aggregation for some of your assets.
-Powers the stonks/frontend dashboard.
+Powers the stonkx-frontend dashboard.

 Powered by:
 * [Ts.ED](https://tsed.io)